Terms and conditions for funding

 Sites of research commit to the funding at the application stage

 The Academy will fund a research project only if the application includes a commitment by the site of research.
-You must agree on this commitment in advance with a representative of the site of research.
+Applicants must agree this commitment in advance with a representative of the site of research.
 Read more under Commitment by site of research on our website.

 If there are no other funding sources, the site of research must cover at least 30% of the costs of a project under full costing.
 If there are other sources, their contributions must also pass through the books of the site of research.